heesienooi/jquery-hidelabel.js/README.md

 ###.hidelabel( [callback(element)] )

 `.hidelabel()`has a optional *callback* function that return the label element or value.
-If a *callback* function has pass to `.hidelabel()`, it will used the return as it's hidden label.
+If a *callback* function has pass to it, it will used the return as it's hidden label.
 Otherwise, it will look for `label` that has `for` that matched with the input `id`.

-Check out the demo.html to see a live example.
+Check out the [demo](http://jsfiddle.net/Q7Ehn/2/) to see a live example.

 #### Usage